Britain cautions Russia not to use detained ex-U.S. marine as pawn

 Britain alleges Skripal was poisoned by Russian intelligence agents posing as tourists, while Russia denies any involvement.

 Paul Whelan is 48 and lives in Novi, Michigan, according to public records.
-Whelan is director of global security at BorgWarner, a U.S. auto parts maker based in Michigan.
+He is director of global security at BorgWarner, a U.S. auto parts maker based in Michigan.

 The company said Whelan was “responsible for overseeing security at our facilities in Auburn Hills, Michigan, and at other company locations around the world”.
 Its website lists no facilities in Russia.